 More information about the referral widget, and how users interact with your referral program can be found in our touchpoints article.

 Inside the Referral Widget your users can share the referral offer on a variety of channels.
 By default, email, Twitter and Facebook share buttons are visible to your users.
 You can work together with your Customer Success team to add or remove share options and pick the best options that match your customer base.

 More info and examples are available in the Share Options article.

 One of the main goals of the sharing messages is to have a referrer share their unique sharelink and / or referral code to their friends, the potential referred customers.
 These are the primary ways of establishing referral connections between two users, a process we call Attribution.

 The Unique Sharelink performs two tasks when it is clicked by a referred visitor.
-First it drops a tracking cookie in the user’s browser, this allows us to know who sent this potential customer, and automatically create a referral connection.
-Secondly it redirects this new traffic to your website.
+First it drops a tracking cookie in the user’s browser -- this allows us to know who sent this potential customer, and automatically create a referral connection.
+Then the sharelink redirects this new traffic to your website.
 You can decide whether you want to funnel them through your normal sign up or purchase flow, or set up a designated Landing page.

 Referral Codes are a way to establish a referral connection without tracking cookies.
 The referred user receives the code from their friend and is required to fill in the referral code on a form during checkout or registration.
 Alternatively, this can be autofilled as a coupon or into another relevant field.
 More info on Unique Sharelinks & Referral Codes can be found in our Share Options article.

 This is the first impression of your product that potential new customers will see, so make it count!
 A designated Landing page is a great place to recognize that the user was referred, explain the offer they will receive and why they should sign up.